prahladyeri/prahladyeri.github.io/_posts/2015-07-04-sqlalchemy-hack-convert-dict.md

 ---
 layout: post
-title: Sqlalchemy Hack - How to convert a table to dict on the fly
+title: "Sqlalchemy Hack - How to convert a table to dict on the fly"
 tags: sqlalchemy python
 ---